MILITARY FOSTER PROGRAM

 Supporting Our Military and Their Beloved Pets

 With the important role pets play in our physical and emotional health, are we willing to let a soldier’s best friend be yet another sacrifice they must make to serve their country?
-Or will we assure them that their best friends will be safe and sound, waiting for them when they return?
+Or will we assure them that their pets will be safe and sound, waiting for them when they return?

 PACT exists for the men and women who put their lives on the line to protect this country every day.
 Our Military Foster Program provides the help and support they need that is crucial to both the animal’s well-being and the owner’s peace of mind.